arialdomartini/category-theory/video-2-1.md

 A Total Function is a function defined for all of its arguments.
 In maths, Total Function is a synonym for Function.

 A Partial Function from `X` to `Y` is a function from `f: X' => Y` for some subset `X'` of `X`.
 It generalizes the concept of a function not forcing to map all the elements of `X`.
 If `X' = X`, the function is called Total.

+### Pure function
+A function is pure if it can be memoised, and it can be turned into a lookup table.